maziarraissi/TutorialGP/docs/index.md

 **Further Reading**

-For more information please refer to [paper1](http://www.sciencedirect.com/science/article/pii/S0021999117305582) and [paper2](http://www.sciencedirect.com/science/article/pii/S0021999117300761).
+For more information please refer to [paper 1](http://www.sciencedirect.com/science/article/pii/S0021999117305582) and [paper 2](http://www.sciencedirect.com/science/article/pii/S0021999117300761).
 The codes for these two papers are publicly available on [GitHub](https://github.com/maziarraissi/machine-learning-of-linear-differential-equations).

 * * * * *